-5.3 Managing Pupil Transition
+4.2 Managing Pupil Transition

-Lengthy and thoughtful transition work takes place with the feeder secondary schools involving children having time to meet with the Pastoral Head of Year and complete work and testing for them.
-All schools that we send children to, are sent progress and personal information about the children and they have designated meetings with the SENDco and the year 6 teachers if needed.
+Lengthy and thoughtful transition work takes place with the feeder secondary schools involving children having time to meet with the respective pastoral staff.
+All schools that we send children to, are sent progress and personal information about the children and they have designated meetings with the SENDco and the Year 6 teachers if needed.